kgeun/Country-Explorer/readme.md

 ## Tech stacks

 - Language : **Kotlin**
-- **MVVM Architecture, LiveData, DataBinding** : The architecture is used for clean code and instant view updates.
+- **MVVM Architecture, LiveData, DataBinding** : The architecture is used for clean code and instant view updates with async way.
-- **Room** : Used for data persistnce.
+- **Room** : Used for data persistnce with Livedata
-- **Hilt** : For clean architecture application, used Hilt, which is Google's official library and much simpler to use than Dagger.
+- **Hilt** : Used to adhere to clean architecture and object-oriented SOLID principles.
 - **Navigation Architecture Component** : Chosen to quickly construct multi-step screens.
-- **Glide** : Used for caching images and loading external images, optimal image processing and scalability.
+- **Glide** : Used for caching images and loading external images, fast and optimal image processing.
-- **Retrofit** : It was judged to be an efficient form of communication library to be applied to reactive programming and used.
+- **Retrofit** : Widely used library as a network standard in Android, and supports coroutine standards well, so used it without any worries.

+## Additional functions other than essential functions

+- Filterable by continent and name
+- Applied grid-based 2 colomn dynamic layout
+- Apply various tests
+- Latitude and longitude-based maps can be checked

 ## Introduction to the project focus

 - Aimed simple MVVM architecture to construct and read fast and easy.
-- Applied dark but elegant design to fit the atmosphere of the subject of the project.
+- Care was taken to separate the UI, model, and network layers.
 - Through Livedata and asyncronous processing, filtering result showed immedialtely without clicking submit button.
 - functions like product flavor seperation, proguard application, sign with key applied to real field are also applied.
+- Almost of abnormal cases such as network delay loading screen, network failure screen, and retry button were handled.
+- The navigation architecture component is applied to experience smooth animations and screen transitions.

 ## Test Cases and Results (Unit Test through JUnit4)

-1. Testing for API (instrumented test)
+1. Testing for API Fetch (instrumented test)

-> Test Case : Check for Response of server request
+> Test Case : Check for Response of server request (test one item of response)
 > Result : **Pass**

 2. Testing for Memory Persistence with Livedata (instrumented test)